Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road: Experimental Evaluation

 \subsection{Implementation Details}

 \textbf{Training}: We use $\gamma = 2$ and $\alpha = 0.25$ for the focal loss presented in Equation~\ref{eq:focal}.
 The backbone of our network is pre-trained on ImageNet1k.
 The total loss depicted in Equation~\ref{eq:total} is fairly robust to the choice of hyperparamters $\lambda_{reg}$ and $\lambda_{dim}$ provided the network is trained for enough epochs.
 We set $\lambda_{reg} = \lambda_{dim} = 1$ for simplicity.
 The entire network is trained using mini-batch gradient descent using an Adam optimizer with learning rate $0.00001$, $\beta_1=0.9$ and $\beta_2=0.999$.
 We use a batch size of two images and train for a total of $70$ epochs on a single GPU.
 We apply random rotations in the image plane, translations, shears, scalings and horizontal flips to input images for robustness against small geometric transformations.
+Care was taken to apply the same transformations to all keypoints and also change the corresponding orientation class of objects when necessary.
 Additionally, the brightness, contrast, saturation and hue of input images were randomly perturbed.
+We noticed that data augmentation greatly helped with the robustness of our keypoint predictions.\\

 \textbf{Inference}: During inference, we add the NMS (non-maximum suppression) and GPP layers to the end of the subnetwork outputs at each level of the FPN.
 To ensure fast operation, we only decode box predictions from at most $1$k top-scoring predictions per FPN level, after thresholding detector confidence at $0.05$.
 The top predictions from all levels are merged and non-maximum suppression with a threshold of $0.5$ is applied to yield the final 2D detections.
 These detections and their corresponding keypoints, dimensions and orientations are passed on to the GPP layer, which outputs the 3D keypoints and ``best fit" ground plane for each detection.
 The desired 3D bounding box is then constructed using these outputs.